-The first time I made a colourful triangle banner, I played around with starching the fabric and using fusible interfacing on the backside.
+The first time I made a banner with colorful triangles, I played around with starching the fabric or using fusible interfacing on the backside.
 And it really wasn’t worth the effort.

-I only have one recommendation, if you want the banner to look good on both sides, use fabric that has some colour on the wrong side.
-Most quilting fabrics do… just watch out for fabric that is white with a print on the front side only.
-(See the picture at the top of the blog post).
+I only have one recommendation, if you want the banner to look good on both sides, use fabric that has some color on the wrong side.
+Most quilting fabrics do… just watch out for fabric that has a print on the front side only.

 Here’s what I did:

-- Then I sewed the triangles to the banner leaving 3-inches between each triangle.
+- Then sew the triangles to the banner leaving 3-inches between each triangle.

-- Each strand of homemade bunting has 18 triangles and a total length of around 20 feet.
+- My strand of homemade bunting has 18 triangles and a total length of around 20 feet.

 Our “Happy Birthday” banner is definitely the most complex type of homemade bunting.
 It’s also a banner that we’ve used 4 times a year, each year since I made it.
 So actually it gets quite a bit of use!

-- Cut two triangles for each of the letters, one for the front side and one for the backside.
-I made them the same as above: 11-inches on the two long sides and 8-inches on the short side.
+- Cut two triangles for each of the bunting triangles.
+This is fully double-sided bunting, so you need one triangle for the front side and one for the backside.
+I made the triangles 11-inches long on the two long sides and 8-inches on the short side.